 The Down Sweater stacks up very well to many down sweaters in the market.
 The windproof outer shell holds up very well even in inclement weather.
 It’s a very premium feel without the weight and keeps the wearer comfortably toasty.
 In alpine weather, the Down Sweater is a great mid-layer for outdoor sports such as skiing.
 On its own, it keeps the wearer more than comfortable in the alpine summer.

-On the other hand, the Nano Puff is the go-to Patagonia jacket for shoulder season - that transition between summer to fall to winter to spring.
+On the other hand, the Nano Puff is the go-to Patagonia jacket for shoulder season – that transitions between summer to fall to winter to spring.
 In harsher climates, the Nano Puff can be a good base layer that can keep the wearer warm even in the low 40s Fahrenheit.

 You’ll do better with a Down Sweater for high alpine activities, but the Nano Puff performs well for backpacking, camping, and day hikes.
 The water-resistant material makes it versatile and keeps you prepared for any kind of weather.